timvideos/HDMI2USB-numato-opsis-sample-code/video/hdmi/output/hamsterworks/minimal-dvi-d/README.md

 > By keeping the resolution relatively low, and by using only a carefully
 > selecting subset of TMDS symbols to use, the simplest of interfaces (DVI-D)
 > can be up and running in a couple of pages of VHDL.

+Here are two versions of the source.
+They both implement exactly the same thing but in different ways.

+* minimalDVID_encoder.vhd

+This first uses a couple of 'for loops' and 'for generate' structures to keep the code small.

+* minimalDVID_encoder_explicit.vhd

+The second is more explicit version, and might be more suited to experimentation if you want to do different things on different channels, like making an 8-bit (RRRGGGBB) VGA output.

+* plumbing.vhd

+Using it is pretty simple - just plumb it in as you would with a standard VGA port, and take the TMDS pairs to the outside world.